nicobao/personal-notebook/004_choosing_api_tech.md

 I like JSON-RPC.
 I wish it was the #1 web standard instead of REST.
 It's much easier not to have to worry about choosing HTTP Method, or between query param / path param / body.

 Besides, REST is bound to HTTP - but JSON-RPC is transport-agnostic.
 JSON-RPC only defines the application-level protocol (the JSON Schema to be sent over some transport layer).
 JSON-RPC can also be used over WebSocket or raw TCP / UDP.
-JSON-RPC is still bount to JSON and its relatively poor performance though, it doesn't have an Intermediary Description Language (IDL) like other RPC out there, which would enable this decoupling.
-But it's not JSON-RPC goal.
+JSON-RPC is still bound to JSON and its relatively poor performance.
+JSON-RPC doesn't have an Intermediary Description Language (IDL) like other RPC out there, which would enable this decoupling.
+But that's not JSON-RPC goal.
 JSON-RPC is designed to be simple.

 [This article](https://dev.to/radixdlt/json-rpc-vs-rest-for-distributed-platform-apis-3n0m) summarizes well why JSON-RPC is a superior approach to REST.
 A drawback is that caching in REST is straightforward as every endpoint are different.
 With JSON-RPC, it's a little trickier.

 Unfortunately, the standardization and tooling story around JSON-RPC are lacking behind.

-[OpenRPC](https://open-rpc.org/) is the equivalent of [OpenAPI] and comes with a bunch of tools:
+[OpenRPC](https://open-rpc.org/) is the equivalent of OpenAPI and comes with a bunch of tools:
 - [Generator](https://github.com/open-rpc/generator): it can mainly generate Typescript backend & frontend.
 It can only generate Go frontend and Rust backend.
 - no visual editor
 - no documentation visualizer